ESG-related Legislation and Administrative Arrangements

 -

-This link will open in a new windowLabour Relations Ordinance (Cap.
+Labour Relations Ordinance (Cap.
 55)

 This Ordinance provides for improvement of labour-management relations and the settlement of trade disputes. -

-This link will open in a new windowEmployment Ordinance (Cap.
+Employment Ordinance (Cap.
 57)

 This Ordinance is the main piece of legislation governing conditions of employment in Hong Kong.
 It covers a comprehensive range of employment protection and benefits for employees including wage protection, rest days, holidays with pay, paid annual leave, sickness allowance, maternity protection, statutory paternity leave, severance payment, long service payment, employment protection, termination of employment contract and protection against anti-union discrimination.-

-This link will open in a new windowEmployment of Children Regulations (Cap.
+Employment of Children Regulations (Cap.
 57B)

 The Regulations govern the employment of children in all economic sectors.
 A child means a person under the age of 15 years. -

-This link will open in a new windowEmployment of Young Persons (Industry) Regulations (Cap.
+Employment of Young Persons (Industry) Regulations (Cap.
 57C)

 The Regulations regulate the hours of work and the general conditions of employment of young persons in industrial undertakings.
 A young person means a person of or over the age of 15 years but under the age of 18 years.